Stevenojiambo04/MARKETING-PREDICTIVE-ANALYTICS-FRAMEWORK-AND-INTERACTIVE-DASHBOARD/README.md

 Upload the iFood.xlsx dataset when prompted.
 Run the notebook cells in order.
 The notebook performs data preprocessing, exploratory analysis, model development, evaluation, and new-customer prediction.
-Open the Power BI file in the Dashboard folder to explore the interactive dashboard.
+Open the Power BI file in the Dashboard folder to explore the interactive Dashboard.

 #Author
 Steven Ojiambo Otieno